Angela has been both a renter with multiple pets and a pet-friendly landlord. She has shared her life with several dogs and cats.

-Pet-Friendly Housing: How to Rent With Pets
+How to Rent With Pets

 If you've ever had to find rental housing that allows pets, then chances are you know just how hard it can be.
 Many pet owners have complained that the only rentals available to them are substandard or in poor condition because landlords generally don't want pets in their nice apartments or homes.
 After talking to both landlords and tenants, it's not as black-and-white as it might seem at first.

 Why Are Landlords Reluctant to Rent to People With Pets?

 It's easy to get angry with landlords who refuse to allow renters with pets.
 Pets are part of the family, and for someone who's looking for housing, it can feel downright discriminatory to refuse pets!
-But from a landlord's perspective, it only takes one irresponsible tenant to turn them off renters with pets.
+But from a landlord's perspective, it only takes one irresponsible tenant to turn them off to pets.

 - Damages caused by pets.
 Although many jurisdictions allow landlords to charge a little extra for pets, there is often a limit as to how much they can charge.
 The tenant's security deposit sometimes isn't enough to cover the repairs.